geeksblabla/geeksblabla.com/blablas/ep39/index.md

 1:20 - What advice do you have for someone who wants to get their first programming job but they don’t have the time or money for a CS degree?

-1:30 - Is there something that most self taughts have over "classic" engineers ?
+1:30 - Is there something that most self-taughts have over "classic" engineers ?

 1:40 - Does security background helps in cracking interviews and landing jobs as a developer?